petkopara/PetkoparaCrudGeneratorBundle/README.md

 ## License

 TritonCrudBundle is licensed under the MIT License.
-See the LICENSE file for full details.